loverg-c/basic-api/README.md

 ## Test

-Unit test are running with phpunit, you can find a php7 executable of phpunit bin/
+Unit test are running with phpunit, you can find a php7 executable of phpunit in bin/

 `$> php bin/phpunit`